-'000 GEL 2021 2020
+'000 GEL 2022 2021

-Balance at 1 January 2,021 2,021
+Balance at 1 January 2,155 2,021

-Contributions made during the year 134 -
+Contributions made during the year 98 134

-The Group's share of profit, net of income tax -

-Balance at 31 December 2,155 2,021
+Balance at 31 December 2,253 2,155

 On 11 June 2018 Enguri Pumped-Storage Power Plant LLC (EPSPP) was founded by the Group, Engurhesi LLC and JSC Georgian Energy Development Fund with 40%, 40% and 20% shareholding, respectively.
 EPSPP was founded for research of the feasibility of the Pumped-Storage Power Plant project and in case of positive results of the feasibility analysis EPSPP should implement this project.
-The initial investment to EPSPP per charter of the investee is USD 1,500 thousand, which should be paid by the founders according their shareholding.
-No additional capital contribution was made to EPSPP by the Group during 2021 (2020: nil).
+The initial investment to EPSPP per charter of the investee is USD 1,500 thousand, which should be paid by the founders according to their shareholding.
+No additional capital contribution was made to EPSPP by the Group during 2022 (2021: nil).

 Additionally, Georgian Oil and Gas Corporation JSC owns an interest in International Pipeline Company Sarmatia LLC and an interest in AGRI LNG Project Company LLC, both constituting significant influence.
 Based on the order #775 of the Government of Georgia on 13 April 2017, Georgian Oil and Gas Corporation JSC can participate in the implementation of White Stream and Trans-Caspian Gas Pipeline projects.
 Based on the annual Partnership Meeting held on 9 July 2017, Partners of Sarmatia made the decision to increase the charter capital of Sarmatia LLC.
 Based on the above-mentioned decision, cash paid for the acquisition of equity accounted investees equaled to GEL 740 thousand.
+As the result of an annual Partnership Meeting held on 10 of June 2022, Partners of Sarmatia made the decision to increase the charter capital of Sarmatia LLC.
+Consequently, Georgian Oil and Gas Corporation JSC made contribution of 98 thousand Gel.